noccu/umamusu-translate/docs/tl-progress.md

 This document gives an overview of translation progress.
-If you'd like to contribute a translation, it is suggested to open an issue or join the [Discord](https://discord.gg/PAK3ztkAg) for organization.
+If you'd like to contribute a translation, please submit a PR, or open an issue or join the [Discord](https://discord.gg/eqZT27TeJ) for organization.

 Note: MTL = machine translation.
 These have very limited and arbitrary manual edits, sometimes.
 Quality varies based on content (speech patterns, topics, etc).
 Translations by [UmaTL] or marked by ☆ are available in the [supporters edition](https://ko-fi.com/noccyu).